bolfak/nginxhello/README.md

 ### Set up the infrastructure

 #### Create the VPC
-Run the **create-network-stack.sh** script passing in the appropriate parameters to create the VPC, Subnets, Routes and Control plane security group
+Run the **create-network-stack.sh** script passing in the appropriate parameters to create the VPC, Subnets, Routes and Control plane security group The **cluster-network-params.json** is the parameter file

 #### Create the EKS cluster
-Run the **create-cluster-stack.sh** script passing in the appropriate parameters to create the EKS cluster
+Run the **create-cluster-stack.sh** script passing in the appropriate parameters to create the EKS cluster.
+The **cluster-params.json** is the parameter file

 #### Create the Worker nodes
 Run the **create-worker-stack.sh** script passing in the appropriate parameters. to create worker nodes and joins them to the clister.
-It also creates the security group for the nides and the appropriate IAM role and policy
+It also creates the security group for the nides and the appropriate IAM role and policy.
+The **cluster-params.json** is the parameter file

+## Other files

+-  [deploy-rolling.yaml])(https://github.com/bolfak/nginxhello/blob/master/deploy-rolling.yaml) - This is the deployment config file
+-  [aws-auth-cm.yaml])(https://github.com/bolfak/nginxhello/blob/master/aws-auth-cm.yaml) - This is the kubectl role mapping config